unrealwork/atsd-use-cases/ChicagoCrime/README.md

 This dataset can be found here: https://catalog.data.gov/dataset/crimes-2001-to-present-398a4.
 On the data.gov website, datasets can be downloaded as a CSV (1.4 GB), RDF, JSON (2.8 GB), or a
 XML file.
 This dataset can easily be parsed using the JSON job in Axibase.

 This dataset contains crime statistics collected monthly from 2001 to the present time.
+This dataset is continuously updated with a time lag of 7 days.
 Statistics are available for 32 different crime types.
 Furthermore, these crimes may be filtered by the location where the crime occurred, and by the specific crime type.
 For example, for the crime type **Narcotics**, you may filter by 96 locations (alley, street, gas station) and 49 specific violations (possession of cocaine, manufacturing and delivering heroin, or soliciting narcotics).
 Each crime type has it's own number of locations and specific violations that it may be sorted for.

-While you can manually analyze this information in a spreadsheet program, it is much more convenient to interact with the data once it is loaded into a database.
+Given the size of the dataset, you cannot load it in Excel.
+It is much more convenient to interact with the data once it is loaded into a database.
 The
 [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
-We will use the following two aspects of ASTD to look into this dataset: interactive graphs from [Chart Lab](/ChartLabIntro/README.md) and tables output from [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview).
+We will use the following two aspects of ATSD to look into this dataset: interactive graphs from [Chart Lab](/ChartLabIntro/README.md) and tabular outputs from analytical [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview).
+You can load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).

 ### Homicide Numbers
 --------------------